input-output-hk/peras-design/site/reports/tech-report-2.md

 }
 ```

 The output configuration file reveals all of the chains, votes, etc. tracked by each node/party.
 The trace file is a JSON array of events occurring in the simulation.
-The trace file converted to a GraphViz `.dot` file for visualization.
+The trace file can be converted to a GraphViz `.dot` file for visualization.
 Traces can also be piped into tools for real-time analysis.

 | Tag                         | Event                                                      |
 |-----------------------------|------------------------------------------------------------|